-If you’d like to learn more about some of the various hunting ammunition choices for the 7mm Rem Mag cartridge, read this article:
+If you’d like to learn more about some of the various hunting ammunition choices for the 6.8 Western, 7mm Rem Mag, and 28 Nosler cartridges, read these articles:

 Handloaders will appreciate the fact that reloading components for all 3 cartridges available and there’s an pretty good variety of bullet choices for each cartridge (especially the 7mm Rem Mag and 28 Nosler).
 So, you should not have any trouble working up a good custom load for either one if you like to handload.